bedre/The-Responsive-Scaffold/README.md

 ## Good to know / features

 1. Not developed with IE6 support in mind
-2. Uses SASS/Compass for CSS, SCSS file formats
+2. Uses Sass/Compass for CSS, with the SCSS file format
 3. Uses [box-sizing: border-box](http://paulirish.com/2012/box-sizing-border-box-ftw/) for everything, with [a polyfill that works for IE6 & 7](https://github.com/Schepp/box-sizing-polyfill).
 4. Responsive breakpoints:
     *  Mini: <320px (the default layout)